Millions of families fight rare diseases every year.

 Essentially, CoRDS is an international patient registry that collects data from questionnaires participants complete.
-Additionally, participants are able to upload medical records.
+Additionally, participants can upload medical records.

-“So the Coordination of Rare Diseases at Sanford is this: let’s get every individual with a rare disease in a database so we can track them and understand the consequences of these diseases.
-And, there’s 7,000 of them,” he explained
+“So, the Coordination of Rare Diseases at Sanford is this: let’s get every individual with a rare disease in a database so we can track them and understand the consequences of these diseases,” he said.

-When Dr. Pearce created CoRDS, he had fighting all 7,000 diseases in mind.
+When Dr. Pearce created CoRDS, he had fighting all these diseases in mind.

-“How can you pick another one or two diseases when there’s 7,000 diseases in the world that need attention?
+“How can you pick another one or two diseases when there’s thousands in the world that need attention?
 I’m known for having big ideas, so I said, ‘Let’s do them all.
-Let’s try and and make an impact on every rare disease we possibly can.’
+Let’s try and make an impact on every rare disease we possibly can.’
 That’s what we’re striving to do.
-We have nearly 2,000 rare diseases in the database.
+We have more than 2,100 rare diseases in the database.
 We’re gathering contacting information, we’re gathering natural history data, so we can make that impact,” Dr. Pearce said.

 “We link researchers together, and we could have clinical trials that are available for them, or they just collect data to find trends in a rare disease,” said Gill.

 As you might’ve predicted, many rare diseases are severe.
 However, others can be mild.
-A more mild rare disease doesn’t mean exclusion from the CoRDS registry.
+A milder rare disease doesn’t mean exclusion from the CoRDS registry.